Edsch9086/StormworksLua/TankController/scope.md

     - neutral steering
     - fast response time
     - stable at high speeds
+        - you can just build a competent vehicle for that

 - handles naturally, as one would expect a tank drive to handle